shopsys/shopsys/UPGRADE-14.0.md

     -   see #project-base-diff to update your project
 -   fix broken drag and drop in GrapesJS in Safari ([#2966])(https://github.com/shopsys/shopsys/pull/2966)
     -   see #project-base-diff to update your project
+-   add Category ID to CategoryHierarchyItem ([#2962](https://github.com/shopsys/shopsys/pull/2962))
+    -   see #project-base-diff to update your project

 ### Storefront